cuteday/KiRaRay/README.md

 ### Additional Information

-#### Performance

-This toy renderer is not carefully unoptimized.
-Additionally, the renderer runs extremely slow on *Debug* build for unknown reasons.
-Please switch to *Release* build for normal performance.

 #### Writing new render passes.

 It is possible to write your own render pass, see the examples [here](src/misc/samples/).
 Check [bindless render pass](src/render/rasterize/) (rasterization) or the [post-processing passes](src/render/passes/) for more working examples.